- Ronald J. Axelrod, Rochester, NY, Business Lawyer

 Another totally different, but important example, was a client who went through a divorce and as part of the divorce settlement was required to maintain a $500,000 life insurance policy for the benefit of his minor children.
 This is not an unusual situation where there is a requirement to pay child support.
 Unfortunately, the divorce lawyer named the two minor children individually as the beneficiaries on the life insurance policy.
 The State of New York does not permit minors to be the beneficiaries of life insurance policies in their name alone.
 If this happens, the State of New York requires that the proceeds of the policy be deposited in a savings account and that the minor beneficiaries can only receive the interest from the account until their 18th birthday.
 The interest was obviously not enough to support the children.
 Many court proceedings later, an understanding Judge helped the children out (and saved the divorce lawyer from a malpractice claim) by permitting the use of the insurance proceeds for their support, but only under certain limited circumstances.

-The point of all of this is to emphasize how important it is to review all of your financial and estate planning documents on a regular basis.
+The point of all of this is to emphasize how important it is to review all of your financial and estate planning documents on a regular basis and to update your estate plan regularly.
 It is never too soon because we never know what tomorrow may bring.
 People often ask me what kind of law I practice.
 I tell them, “proper estate planning”.
 When they ask what that means, I tell them that when my clients pass and look down from heaven, their assets have been left to those they intended and in the manner they desired.
 That is proper estate planning.

 Peace of Mind